-UXWizz is a pared-down product analytics platform offering features like visitor insights, session recording, segments and A/B testing.
+UXWizz is a simplified, self-hosted product analytics tool offering features like visitor insights, session recording, segments and A/B testing.

-A lightweight version of session recording is available, which only stores the URL of the page and the user actions.
-This is designed to optimize your data storage and remove some of the manual maintenance otherwise required by UXWizz.
+It offers a lightweight version of session recording that only stores the URL of the page and the user actions.
+This is designed to optimize your data storage and remove the manual maintenance otherwise required by UXWizz.

-UXWizz is a good choice for individuals, and marketing and product teams in small businesses who want quick, qualitative insights into their user analytics from one simple and accessible dashboard.
+UXWizz is a good choice for individuals and small businesses who want quick, qualitative insights and session recordings.
+A Wordpress plugin is also available.

 - Broad range of engagement-focused insights